 Acme Logo

 The last visual sign is simple and minimalist.
 It consists of four capital letters of the network name.
 The background was removed, transferring the red color to the inscription.
-This hints that the company will pay special attention to the development of the brand (in the future, all acquired large stores were rebranded as ACME).
-Italics show the desire to move forward, the desire to continue working.
+This suggests that the company will pay particular attention to brand development (in the future, all acquired large stores were rebranded as ACME).
+Italics indicate a desire to move forward, to continue working.

-The visual mark mimics the logo of the Canadian division of a supermarket chain, IGA, in 1990.
+The visual mark mimics the logo of the Canadian division of the supermarket chain IGA from 1990.
 The difference is only in a paler shade of red.

 Font and Colors